richardglenski/eth-dev-1101/README.md

 # eth-dev-1101
+Ethereum solidity development
+- in a docker based dev environment
+- utilizing docker compose
-Ethereum solidity development in docker dev environment utilizing vscode and remote containers extension
+- and vscode with remote containers extension